Samih-codes/Intermediate_Python_Projects/My_Snake_Game/README.md

 ---
 # Concepts Learned
-- Screen Setup and Creating a Snake Body
+- Screen setup and creating a snake body
-- Animating the Snake Segments on Screen
+- Animating the snake segments on screen
-- Create a Snake Class & Move to OOP
+- Create a snake class & move to OOP
-- How to Control the Snake with a Keypress
+- Control the snake with a keypress
-- Class Inheritance
+- Class inheritance
-- How to Slice Lists & Tuples in Python
+- Slicing lists & tuples